-Individuals who obtain the Distance Credentialed Facilitator (DCF) title can effectively provide assistance to clients in the area of life career development and planning.
+Individuals who obtain the Distance Credentialed Facilitator (DCF) credential can effectively assist clients in the area of career development and planning.
 They may also facilitate the fostering and maintenance of interpersonal relationships, but essentially in the context of helping clients to plan for and maintain successful functioning within the world of work.
-Distance Credentialed Facilitators can offer their services via appropriate technology-assisted methods (phone, e-mail, etc.).
-They will seek supervision/consultation, as required by the ethical standards that apply to Distance Credentialed Facilitation and those standards that govern their professional scope of practice.
+Distance Credentialed Facilitators can offer their services via appropriate technology-assisted methods (telephone, e-mail, etc.).
+They will seek supervision/consultation, as required by the ethical standards that apply to DCFs and those standards that govern their professional scope of practice.

 - Career center staff

 - Career development case managers

 - Employment/placement specialists

 - Human resource personnel

 - Job search trainers